ADA-GWU/processes-and-asynchronous-messaging-ShamsiyyaAlakbarova/README.md

 ".
 It means, that it waits for your message input.
 Second terminal's output: "Reader is listening...
 Press 'q' and Enter to stop the reader."<br>
 Step 4.
 Write an input (some message) in sender terminal.
 For example: hello.<br>
 After your entered an input you should go to reader terminal and press "Enter".
 After you will be able to see output in reader terminal.
-In "hello" case the output will be: "Sender Shamsiyya sent "hello" at time 2023-10-29 13:38:40"<br>
+In "hello" case the output will be: "Sender Shamsiyya sent "hello" at time 2023-10-29 13:38:40"<br></p>
-Step 5.
-If we check our database, we will see that this record is saved there.<br></p>